 - Evaluation of internal financial controls and risk management systems;

-- Review the functioning of the Whistle Blower mechanism/Vigil mechanism
+- To review the functioning of the Whistle Blower mechanism/Vigil mechanism;

-- Carrying out any other function as specified in the terms of references amended from time to time.
+- Carrying out any other functions as specified in the terms of reference, as amended from time to time;

-- Review the utilization of loans and/or advances from/investment by the holding Company in the subsidiary exceeding Rs.
-100 crore or 10% of the asset size of the subsidiary, whichever is lower, including existing loans/advances/investments existing as on 1st April 2019.
+- Review of the utilization of loans and/or advances from/ investment by the holding Company in the subsidiary exceeding Rs.
+100 crore or 10% of the asset size of the subsidiary, whichever is lower, including existing loans/ advances/investments;

-- Consideration and making comment on the rationale, cost-benefits and impact of schemes involving merger, demerger, amalgamation etc., on the Company and its shareholder.
+- To consider and comment on rationale, cost-benefits and impact of schemes involving merger, demerger, amalgamation etc., on the Company and its shareholders;

 The powers of the Audit Committee:

 - To investigate any activity within its terms of reference.